Cocaine Bear (soundtrack)

-Cocaine Bear (Original Motion Picture Soundtrack) is the soundtrack to the 2023 film of the same name directed by Elizabeth Banks.
+Cocaine Bear (Original Motion Picture Soundtrack) is the soundtrack to the 2023 film directed by Elizabeth Banks.
 Featuring original score composed by Mark Mothersbaugh, whom previously collaborated with Banks on Pitch Perfect 2 (2015), the film also marked Mothersbaugh's first score for a live action film since Holmes & Watson (2018).
 The soundtrack was released by Back Lot Music on February 24, 2023, featured Mothersbaugh's original score, as well as a remix of Melle Mes 1983 single "White Lines (Don't Don't Do It)", performed by Pusha T. The album was issued by Waxwork Records on a 180-gram double vinyl, which released the album on August 11, 2023.

 Development

 In February 2022, Natalie Holt was signed to compose music for the film but was replaced by Mothersbaugh in November 2022.
 The film's setting allowed him to use the synth sensibilites that permeated Devo's sound to complement the film, that had moments of jocularity.
 Mothersbaugh went back and listened to popular music from the 1980s which "pulled out old Devo out of the closet to put on some of the tracks".
 He received a complete edit of the film by Banks by early 2022, resulting him to compose the score within weeks.
 In June 2022, the recording of the score held at Abbey Road Studios with Mothersbaugh supervising the score through Zoom.